 The Case Management team also provides emotional support, facilitates a weekly HIV/AIDS education class, and offers support for family reunification.
 Case Managers at Christ House work to obtain entitlements, benefits, and legal documents such as birth certificates and Identification Cards.

-Above all, the Case Management team at Christ House works to empower the individual so that they may create positive change and achieve a better quality of life.
+Above all, the Case Management team at Christ House works to empower the individual to create positive change and achieve a better quality of life.

 Patients at Christ House struggling with substance abuse are given the opportunity to participate in our New Day Treatment Program.
-This 12-week, intensive, in-house recovery program was initiated in 2000 and is led by our Certified Addictions Counselor (Level II).
-When medically appropriate, patients may be referred for outside long-term substance abuse treatment.
+This 12-week, intensive, in-house recovery program was initiated in 2000 and is led by our Certified Addictions Counselor.
+When medically appropriate, patients may be referred to long-term substance abuse treatment outside of Christ House.
 Members of our Kairos Program meet weekly with our addictions staff.
-Alcoholics Anonymous meetings are held four times each week here at Christ House and are open to the community.
+Alcoholics Anonymous meetings are held four times a week at Christ House and are open to the community.